greenk/phpandgit/README.md

-Thank you for download PHPandGit
+Thank you for downloading PHPandGit

 To install this project, please follow steps below: